Johanna Bundsen

 Johanna Bundsen (born 3 June 1991) is a Swedish handball player for Metz Handball and the Swedish national team.
+In 2025 she was named Swedish Player of the Year.

 Career

 She started at GF Kroppskultur, a club in her hometown Uddevalla, before switching to Swedish top flight club IK Sävehof.
 While there they won Swedish top league 8 consecutive seasons: 2008/2009 - 2015/2016.
 In 2017 she signed for Danish club København Håndbold, before returning to IK Sävehof in 2022, where she won her 9th league title as well as the cup in 2023.